Attraction tickets | TicketLens

 2

-Don't forget about the Roman Forum and the Palatine HillTickets usually also include admission to the Roman Forum and the Palatine Hill.
-Access to each section only works once.
-So make sure you have seen everything before leaving a place.
+Do not forget about the Roman Forum and the Palatine HillTickets usually also include entry to the Forum Romanum and the Palatine Hill.
+The entrance per section only works once.
+So be sure you have seen everything before leaving a place.

 3